SanderRonde/home-automation/README.md

 The home-detector module detects who is home and who isn't.
 This is useful for turning on or off things when someone leaves the house.

-#### Cast

-The cast module allows for the casting of things to cast-enabled devices.
-Since I only have a google home mini, it can only cast audio tracks and text-to-speech for now.

 #### Temperature

 The temperature module allows for the setting of a target temperature of the house.
 The server then tells a temperature controller what to do based on the currently measured temperature, eventually reaching the target temperature.
 It also allows for manual turning on and off of a temperature controller (for example for when you leave home).

-#### Explain

-The explain module records actions and how they occurred on top of the regular logging.
-This can then be used to later ask the server why it did something.
-Since there are quite a few input methods to this system, things sometimes occur without knowing the cause.
-While sifting through logs is possible, it's not a great experience.
-Simply saying "explain what you did" and hearing a step-by-step summary is a lot better.

 #### Info-screen